Peer Observation Handbook

 As part of Boston Children’s Teaching Certificate program, members receive individualized professional development through coaching, peer observation, and master teacher observations.
 Each experience provides members with one-on-one, focused teaching skill development.

-The coaching sessions are arranged by the Department of Medical Education and involve having the teaching certificate member meet with a senior clinician educator to discuss the member’s teaching goals and progress.
+The coaching sessions are arranged by the Department of Education and involve having the teaching certificate member meet with a senior clinician educator to discuss the member’s teaching goals and progress.
 Senior coaches provide support and guidance by having certificate members take action-oriented steps towards change and goal achievement.

-The Department of Medical Education arranges for senior clinician educators to conduct teaching observations of the certificate members.
+The Department of Education arranges for senior clinician educators to conduct teaching observations of the certificate members.
 These are formative in nature, and allow certificate members to identify ahead of time the exact teaching skills and strategies they would like to have the senior educators focus on and provide feedback about after the teaching encounter.

 Master Teacher Observation